appget/appget.docs/docs/manifests/naming.md

 -  If the version number is arranged to occur in the middle of the App name, it should also be removed.
 Example: `IntelliJ IDEA 13 CE` becomes `IntelliJ IDEA CE`
 -  Remove from the end: hardware designations such as “for x86”, “32-bit”.
 -  Pay attention to details, for example: `"Git Hub" != "git_hub" != "GitHub"`
 -  Inevitably, there are a small number of exceptions not covered by the rules.
-Don’t hesitate to `contact the maintainers`_ if you have a problem.
+Don’t hesitate to [contact the maintainers](https://github.com/appget/appget.packages/issues) if you need any clarification.

 ## Package ID